IIIF/api/source/presentation/4.0/model.md

 For compatability with ActivityStreams and the Change Discovery API, clients _SHOULD_ also accept `totalItems` as the name of this property.
 {: .note}

-The `total` property indicates the total number of annotations contained in an Annotation Collection.
+The `total` property indicates the total number of annotations contained in an Annotation Collection, or the total number of Collections and Manifests within a Collection.
+A Collection _SHOULD_ have `total` if it uses pages, and _MAY_ have it if it does not, however the information is readily available by finding the length of the `items` array in the latter case.

 The value of this property _MUST_ be a non-negative integer.